 Assign RFIs to the Ball-in-Court

-As team members submit RFIs on the project, the person or group who identified as the Ball-in-Court contact–like an Architect or Construction Manager receives an email notification.
-The e-mail message includes a description of the RFI so that it is easy to view and consider the question right from your e-mail.
-The Ball-in-Court contact might be able to provide a quick answer and return it, or they might need input from another team member.
-By simply reassigning the Ball-in-Court to another contact on the team, they can direct it to the appropriate person next-in-line, to evaluate and respond to the RFI.
+As team members submit RFIs on the project, the person or group who identified as the Ball-in-Court contact, like an Architect or Construction Manager, automatically receives an email notification.
+The email message includes a description of the RFI so that it’s easy to view and consider the question right from your email.
+The Ball-in-Court contact might be able to provide a quick response, or they might need input from another team member.
+By simply reassigning the Ball-in-Court to another contact on the team, they can direct the RFI to the appropriate person, to evaluate and respond to the RFI.

 Manage RFIs to Closure

-As you enter RFIs into VPO, a central log provides visibility as to the status, due date, and Ball-in-Court contact for each one.
-By managing the RFI process electronically, your team has an audit trail with date and timestamp information on any changes made by any user of the system.
-If there’s ever a claim or a dispute on the project, you will know who said what, when, and have a single project record for the item.
+As you enter RFIs into VPO, a central log provides visibility as to the status, due date, and Ball-in-Court contact for each Request.
+By managing the RFI process electronically, your team automatically generates an audit trail with date and timestamp information on any changes made by any user of the system.
+If there’s ever a claim or a dispute on the project, you’ll know who said what, when, and you’ll have a single project record for the item.